shridpant/hungryish/README.md

 <!-- CONTACT -->
 ## Contact

-Do reach out to me on [LinkedIn](https://www.linkedin.com/in/shridpant/) for any specific queries regarding the project.
+Do reach out to me on [LinkedIn](https://www.linkedin.com/in/shridpant/) for any queries regarding the project.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledements